aslpavel/pretzel/README.md

 Remoting
 --------
 Main reason for creation of this framework was to execute code on a set of machines via ssh connection.
-And its achieved by usege of `SSHConnection` class.
-Lets start with simple example.
+And its achieved by usage of `SSHConnection` class.
+`SSHConnection` object a callable object which returns proxy object for its argument.
+You can call proxy object, get its attributes or items (proxy[item]), result of such operations is again a proxy object with this embedded operations.
+Proxy implements monad interface, and to get result of embedded chain of operations you can yield it inside asynchronous function.
+In this example we create proxy for `os.getpid` function, call it and then execute on remote process by yielding it.
+There is no need for pretzel to be installed on remote machine.
 ```python
 import os
 from pretzel.app import app